Hot tubs have continued to increase in popularity in recent years. There are many reasons for this recent trend, such as:

-What is the difference between a hot tub, spa, and Jacuzzi?
+What is the difference between a hot tub, a spa, and a Jacuzzi?

 When someone refers to the term spa, they are usually referring to an in-ground unit, and it is often part of a pool/spa combination.